ornladios/ADIOS2-Examples/ReadMe.md

 ## Package Distributions (preferred)

-This is the preferred method as it includes dependencies (e.g. adios2, openmpi, matplotlib) required by the examples.
+This is the preferred method as it includes all the dependencies (e.g. adios2, openmpi, matplotlib) required by the examples.

-1. Conda installation on Linux, Mac and Windows Linux Subsystem from new environment:
+1. Conda installation on Linux, Mac and Windows' Linux Subsystem on a new environment:

     ```
     $ conda activate
     $ conda create --name adios2-examples
     $ conda activate adios2-examples
-    $ conda install adios2-examples-openmpi -c williamfgc -c conda-forge
+    $ conda install adios2-examples -c williamfgc -c conda-forge
     ```

 Meson and CMake installations from source are provided if none of the methods above are available.